simple white fading png image

 Collect Prayer for the Day — Before we read we pray

-The Sovereign LORD has given me an instructed tongue, to know the word that sustains the weary.
-He wakens me morning by morning, wakens my ear to listen like one being taught.
-The Sovereign LORD has opened my ears, and I have not been rebellious; I have not drawn back.
-I offered my back to those who beat me, my cheeks to those who pulled out my beard; I did not hide my face from mocking and spitting.
-Because the Sovereign LORD helps me, I will not be disgraced.
-Therefore have I set my face like flint, and I know I will not be put to shame.
-He who vindicates me is near.
-Who then will bring charges against me?
-Let us face each other!
-Who is my accuser?
-Let him confront me!
-It is the Sovereign LORD who helps me.
-Who is he that will condemn me?
-They will all wear out like a garment; the moths will eat them up.
+The Lord GOD has given me the tongue of a teacher, that I may know how to sustain the weary with a word.
+Morning by morning he wakens – wakens my ear to listen as those who are taught.
+The Lord GOD has opened my ear, and I was not rebellious, I did not turn backwards.
+I gave my back to those who struck me, and my cheeks to those who pulled out the beard; I did not hide my face from insult and spitting.
+The Lord GOD helps me; therefore I have not been disgraced; therefore I have set my face like flint, and I know that I shall not be put to shame; he who vindicates me is near.
+Who will contend with me?
+Let us stand up together.
+Who are my adversaries?
+Let them confront me.
+It is the Lord GOD who helps me; who will declare me guilty?
+All of them will wear out like a garment; the moth will eat them up.
+NRSV

 Post Communion Sentence